-During the years ended 31 December 2023 and 2022, the members of the Board of Directors of the Company have not entered into any transactions with the Company outside the ordinary course of business or on other than arm's length terms.
+During the years ended 31 December 2024 and 2023, the members of the Board of Directors of the Company have not entered into any transactions with the Company outside the ordinary course of business or on other than arm's length terms.

-The members of the Board of Directors of the Company and the persons related to them have not incurred in any situation of conflict of interest that has had to be notified in accordance with the provisions of art.
-229 of the TRLSC.
+The members of the Board of Directors of the Company and the persons related to them have not incurred in any situation of conflict of interest that has had to be notified in accordance with the provisions of Article 229 of the TRLSC.

-There are no employees with a disability of thirty-three per cent or more during the year ended 31 December 2023.
+There are no employees with a disability of thirty-three percent or more during the year ended 31 December 2024.

-The average number of employees of the Company during the year ended 31 December 2023, broken down by category, is as follows:
+The average number of employees of the Company during the year ended 31 December 2024, broken down by category, is as follows: